under-score/photobooth/README.md

 copy this app to ~/photobooth
 point your browser to http://localhost move around with cursor keys & shoot with spacebar
-click picture icons for fullscreen, starring, deleting
+click picture icons for full screen, starring, deleting ...

 ![screenshot](screenshot.jpg "overview. ...")

-i edit with https://viliusle.github.io/miniPaint which is an increbible piece of software
+i edit with https://viliusle.github.io/miniPaint which is an incredible piece of software